-You have the right to object to this.
-If you do not want us to share your email address or telephone number with social media sites (even in encrypted form), then you can ask us not to by contacting our Data Protection Officer using the details below.
-You can also control what ads you see via your ad settings within social media sites such as Facebook; we have no control over this.
+You can also update your preferences within the social media site to stop receiving marketing.
+For further information on Facebook in particular, please see their terms of service, their data policy and information about custom audiences.
+If you do not want us to share your email address or telephone number with social media sites (even in encrypted form), then you can ask us not to by contacting our Data Protection Officer using the details below in section 11.

 Third parties in corporate transactions